 Perhaps one of the worst types of personal injury accidents innocent people can endure comes when riding a motorcycle.
 Even those with a great amount of riding experience can endure life-threatening injuries when one negligent driver sideswipes or slams into a motorcyclist.
 As an experienced motorcycle accident attorney, Howard Craig Kornberg has dealt with some horrific bike accidents.

 Some drivers just don’t belong on the road.
-Statistics show the greater amount of motorcycle accidents happen when intoxicated drivers, or those that simply drive too aggressively, partake in California’s many highways and interstates.
+Statistics show a greater amount of motorcycle accidents happen when intoxicated drivers, or those that simply drive too aggressively, partake in California’s many highways and interstates.
 Many times these reckless drivers are caught until motorcyclists have either lost their lives or are injured too badly to work again.

 Negligence is careless behavior that results in harm done to another person.
 When it comes to motorcycle accidents caused by other drivers, these types of accidents can be negligent when the driver engages in actions that he or she should not be doing behind the wheel of a vehicle.